bioidiap/bob.db.nist_sre12/README.rst

   $ python bootstrap-buildout.py
   $ ./bin/buildout

+You can either download the SQLite DB file

+1. To download a copy of an already populated SQLite DB

+  ./bin/bob_dbmanage.py nist_sre12 download

-To generate and populate the NIST SRE 2012 database do the following:
+2. To generate and populate the NIST SRE 2012 database do the following:

   - Change to sre12 file list directory: